 people that I’ve met.
 Around

-five years ago, I realized that it was my responsibility and duty to
+seven years ago, I realized that it was my responsibility and duty to

 help preserve my gay history, especially during the era in which I spent my

 young adult years in

 I decided to present my memoir as a free gift on this website to those who want to read it.
 It is my contribution to preserving just one small bit of female impersonation history.
 It is by all means not inclusive of everyone I ever knew or ever met.
 And for those who are not a part of the memoir, I encourage them to create their own piece of history for future generations to enjoy.